jmMeessen/captains_aws_cjp/notes.md

 - Run the ansible script with `ansible-playbook --inventory-file=/usr/local/bin/terraform-inventory -e 'host_key_checking=False' --key-file "~/.ssh/captains_aws_cjp" deploy/playbook.yml`

 Important note: the AWS Ubuntu Xenial images have only Python3 installed.
 It is important to disable inventory first and then install Python2 for the scripts to work.

+Question: which openJdk should I install? the normal one or the headless